 The AHRC-funded project, Into the Key of Law: Transposing Musical Improvisation.
 The Case of Child Protection in Northern Ireland, was led by:

-Dr. Sara Ramshaw, Exeter University, School of Law
+Dr. Sara Ramshaw, University of Victoria, Faculty of Law

 Dr. Paul Stapleton, Queen’s University Belfast, Sonic Arts Research Centre (SARC)